As far as pre-production processes go, Scream 7 undoubtedly hasn't had the most plain-sailing one.

 Advertisement

-Towards the end of 2023, it was announced that star Melissa Barrera had been dropped from the film after sharing a series of Instagram posts about the Israel-Hamas war, while the following day it was confirmed that Jenna Ortega would also not be returning to the horror franchise.
+Indeed, the film appeared to be in disarray at the end of 2023, when it was revealed that Melissa Barrera had been dropped from the film after sharing a series of Instagram posts about the Israel-Hamas war, Jenna Ortega would not be returning to the horror franchise and director Christopher Landon was stepping down from the project after calling it "a dream job that turned into a nightmare".

-Meanwhile, she also confirmed that the film had found a new director in franchise veteran Kevin Williamson, who wrote the first four films in the franchise but whose only previous directing credit is the largely forgotten 1999 film Teaching Mrs Tingle.
+It was also confirmed that the film had found a new director in franchise veteran Kevin Williamson, who wrote the first four films in the franchise but whose only previous directing credit is the largely forgotten 1999 film Teaching Mrs Tingle.

 Despite those additions, it remains to be seen just how the franchise will navigate the departure of two of its biggest stars.
 By the end of Scream VI, Sam (Barrera) and Tara Carpenter (Ortega) had been firmly established as the future of the franchise – so what is the plan for the next film?